IIIS-Li-Group/OpenFE/README.md

 **A Quick Example**

-It only takes four lines of codes to generate features.
-First, we generate features by OpenFE Next, we augment the train and test data by the generated features.
+It only takes four lines of codes to generate features by OpenFE.
+First, we generate features by OpenFE.
+Next, we augment the train and test data by the generated features.

 ```